We include products we think are useful for our readers. If you make a purchase through our links, we may earn a commission.

 Then I have another friend who’s not really interested in nutrition, but he loves discussing philosophy and also deeper personal issues.
 So I talk more about that with him.

 And so it goes.
-The point is that I rarely talk about something that ONLY interests me, like my daily affairs or a special interest I don’t share with that person.
+The point is that I rarely talk about something that ONLY interests me, like my daily affairs or a special interest.
 Instead, I find something that interests the BOTH of us.
-That way I can keep a balanced and rewarding conversation where we talk about as much.
+That way I can keep a balanced and rewarding conversation where we both talk about as much.